👤 Adenike Lucas, DENISAURUS News

-Having gained inside knowledge from staff on the corruption perpetuated by the anti-graft boss, reporters from DENISAURUS News, led a campaign calling for the release of the Intel report against Mr Magu.
+Having gained inside knowledge from staff on the corruption perpetuated by the anti-graft boss, Adenike Lucas, the Editor of DENISAURUS News, led a campaign calling for the release of the intel report against Mr Magu.

 The DSS report when it was finally published proved this website right on its allegations against Mr Magu.

 The DSS report indicated that the ‘rejected’ EFCC boss had failed its integrity test and “would become a liability to the anti-corruption crusade of the present administration if confirmed.”

 A source who obtained an exclusive video footage of yesterday’s protest and shared it with DENISAURUS News, said they demonstrated against Mr Magu’s stay at the agency as he had “become an “obstacle to the fight against corruption.”

 He also argued that Mr Magu was “deliberately jepordising cases by sharing vital evidence via social media.”

 Despite a high media campaign, the EFCC has lost many crucial cases against several Politically Exposed Person, PEP.